TL;DR

 Why Did Google Send the Transfer as ‘LIMITED’ Instead of ‘LTD’?

-GOOGLE ASIA PACIFIC PTE LTD(Registered in the banking system)GOOGLE ASIA PACIFIC PTE LIMITED(Sender name)
+GOOGLE ASIA PACIFIC PTE LTD(registered in the banking system)GOOGLE ASIA PACIFIC PTE LIMITED(sender name on the actual transfer)

 The list of eligible senders for the preferential service.
-Minor name discrepancies can be costly.
+A minor name difference decides whether the fee gets waived.

-[!NOTE] 📞 Hana Bank System Update According to a consultant inquiry, starting January 27, 2026, the ‘YouTuber Auto-Deposit’ system will be updated to automatically recognize
+[!NOTE] 📞 Hana Bank System Update According to the support rep I spoke with, starting January 27, 2026, the system will be updated so that transfers from

 📱 Manual Receipt Process: Direct Action in Hana 1Q